Goldman must pay legal fees for ex-programmer accused of theft

-NEW YORK (Reuters) - Goldman Sachs Group Inc (GS.N) must pay some legal fees incurred by a former computer programmer accused of stealing code from the bank because his title of vice president made him a bank officer at the time, a New Jersey federal judge ruled Tuesday.
+NEW YORK, Oct 22 (Reuters) - Goldman Sachs Group Inc must pay some legal fees incurred by a former computer programmer accused of stealing code from the bank because his title of vice president made him a bank officer at the time, a New Jersey federal judge ruled Tuesday.

 However, McNulty postponed a decision on whether Goldman must also pay for the money Aleynikov spent defending himself against previous federal charges, as well as costs incurred in fighting the bank over the legal-fee dispute.
 Those fees exceed $3.3 million, Marino said.